eduk8s-labs/lab-python-containers/workshop/content/exercises/05-python-packages.md

 The third is that we need to ensure that the Python virtual environment is activated for the Python application.

-And a fourth, is that the Python virtual environment is also activated for any application run separately in the container using `podman exec`.
+And a fourth, is that the Python virtual environment is also activated for any application run separately in the container using `docker exec`.

 The first three of these are easy enough, but the fourth is harder than it looks especially if for some reason you need to use a non system Python installation, such as that from the Software Collections Library (SCL) packages for RHEL and CentOS as they need a separate activation step so the correct shared libraries are found.